“We are what we repeatedly do.” ~ Aristotle

 To take it a step further, try to identify all of your financial habits and then classify them as either moving you toward your goals and dreams or pulling you away from them.
 This one exercise will prove very enlightening.
 Knowledge is power and once you have the knowledge, it is within your power to take action to break a bad habit, build a better habit, or create a new habit.
 Duhigg has some great resources on his website and the book is filled with great info – check your library as I’ll bet they have a copy (I was able to download one to my Kindle).

 The real power, though, is in following Guise’s Mini-Habits advice (or as Martha Beck would say, “taking turtle steps”).
 Stupid small behaviors are so ridiculously easy to do that you can’t fail.
 His example was his workout plan of one pushup a day.
 So easy – why wouldn’t he do it?
 Boom, 3 seconds, and he has a win!
 What could your “stupid small” financial habit be?
+The cloud based security companies can help protect your financial information and keep hackers away.

 “It’s not the big things that add up in the end; it’s the hundreds, thousands, or millions of little things that separate the ordinary from the extraordinary.”